dbaeumer/vscode-lsp-488/README.md

 This Language Server works for plain text file.
 It has the following language features:
 - Completions
-- Diagnostics regenerated on each file change or configuration change

 It also includes an End-to-End test.